 How to make a fruit puree?

 The fruit puree is the key to a smooth parfait.
 To make the puree, wash the fruit and drain any residue water through a sieve.

 Next put the fruit into a blender – do not add any water.
 Water will dilute your flavour here and allow more ice crystals to form.

 Once you have a rough pulp, pass the mixture through a fine sieve until you have all the puree you can.
 Use the back of a wooden spoon to push through the very last of the puree, making sure to skim the puree from the bottom of the sieve.
 As our berries were very ripe we managed a lot of pulp from our process.

-We used 1.8kg of berries and produced approximately 1.2L of puree.
+We used 1.8kg of fresh berries and produced approximately 1.2L of puree.
 The amount of puree you get from any fruit will largely depend on the ripeness of the fruit.

 What can I do with the extra puree?